bob123456678/TrainControl/Readme.md

         - The visibility of the menu bar can be toggled from the keyboard mapping UI / Control+M
         - The visibility of the menu bar will be remembered between runs
         - Locomotives can now be added to the database through a dedicated popup menu
+    - Moved main UI tabs to the left, and replaced text headings with icons
     - Minor UI enhancements
         - Slightly increased the height of the track diagram UI
         - Increased the size of the active locomotive icon